Suspect in Trader Joe's deadly shooting ID'd; held on $2 million bail

 “I’m mostly angry, I’m still furious.
 There were moments of total terror.
 He loved the power and he was going to milk the situation,” she said about the terrifying situation.

 The standoff ended when Atkins agreed to handcuff himself and walked out the front door, surrounded by four of the hostages.
+He was injured when he was taken into custody, police said.

 "The heroism that was shown today was second to none and the teams that were able to respond, secure the perimeter and engage in conversation with the suspect no doubt saved lives today," Los Angeles Mayor Eric Garcetti said.
 "Our hearts go out to everyone who has been traumatized."